aakashs07/aakashs07.github.io/index.md

 For my Ph.D. dissertation, I have developed a semi-supervised method that defines concepts as word sets, contextualizes a text corpus based on a context using corpus refinement, creates a word embedding space from the refined corpus, and extracts context-sensitive semantics of concepts from the word-embedding space.
 Such a method can assist in capturing real-world perceptions embedded in natural language.
 Through my dissertation, I showcased one of its many applications by capturing perceptions associated with gender and social roles.
 If you would like to know more about my Ph.D. research project or about related research topics in Computational Social Science or Text Mining for Organizational Behavior, please connect with me at aakash.s.07@outlook.com.

 I am interested in understanding distributional semantics captured by deep learning models from natural language data.
-Application of this understanding in addressing business problems feeds my curiosity.
-If these sequence of words evoke a desire to connect with me, please do so.
-I will be happy to connect.
-Thank you :)
+Please feel free to connect if you would like to chat, discuss, collaborate on any projects related but not limited to distributional semantics, such as word vector space models.

 ### Dissertation (D)